-Tips and tricks of using Dehumidifier
+Tips and tricks for using a Dehumidifier

-1. use a drill to put holes in the bottom of your gun safe.
+1. Use a drill to put holes in the bottom of your gun safe.

-2. place the dehumidifier rod through the holes and into the ground.
+2. Place the dehumidifier rod through the holes and into the ground.

-3. plug in your Dehumidifier to let it work its magic.
+3. Plug in your Dehumidifier to let it work its magic.

-4. you’ll be able to tell if it’s working by looking for condensation on both sides of the rod and feeling how dry or damp it is inside your gun safe.
+4. You’ll be able to tell if it’s working by looking for condensation on both sides of the rod and feeling how dry or damp it is inside your gun safe.

-5. if you notice any moisture, unplug and move your dehumidifier rod closer to where there is more water.
+5. If you notice any moisture, unplug and move your dehumidifier rod closer to where there is more water.

-6. after a few days, check back again to see if there are still signs of moisture – repeat as needed until all humidity has dissipated from inside your gun safe.
+6. After a few days, check back again to see if there are still signs of moisture – repeat as needed until all humidity has dissipated from inside your gun safe.

 7. The size of your Dehumidifier will depend on how much space you need to cover.
-There are compact models available which can be placed on shelves or counters, larger units that sit on the floor, and some that come with wheels so you can move them around as needed too.
+There are compact models available that can be placed on shelves or counters, larger units that sit on the floor, and some that come with wheels so you can move them around as needed too.